Hear and Now

 - Mentorship opportunities and peer-to-peer support

 - A collaborative, safe environment in which to share experience and challenge stereotypes

-- Instrumentalists receive coaching from Philharmonia musicians, and play side-by-side with members of the Orchestra in performance.
+- Instrumentalists receive coaching from Philharmonia musicians, and play side-by-side with members of the Philharmonia in performance.

 Hear and Now is co-produced with Orchestras Live and is presented in partnership with Fusion Youth Singing and the Tibbs Dementia Foundation’s Music 4 Memory.